bbcf/bs/README.md

 by the plugin system in the application.
 It is designed to be simple and fast.

-Moreover, BioScript is built to be easily pluggable to any third party application, through a cross-domain Ajax API. which mean that in practice, BioScript can be used and accessed from any web application.
+Moreover, BioScript is built to be easily pluggable to any third party application, through a cross-domain Ajax API which mean that in practice, BioScript can be used and accessed from any web application.